0BluSky0/project-alpha/README.md

 # project-alpha

-# Eurika!
+# Eureka!

 ## Overview
-**Eurika!** is an educational web application created by **Knowledge Guys** to improve student engagement in non-STEM subjects through interactive quiz-based learning.
+**Eureka!** is an educational web application created by **Knowledge Guys** to improve student engagement in non-STEM subjects through interactive quiz-based learning.

 The project was developed in response to a brief focused on the declining interest in non-STEM subjects across secondary schools.
 Our solution aims to make learning more enjoyable, accessible and motivating by combining subject-based quiz gameplay with progress tracking, XP and a competitive leaderboard.

-Eurika! is designed to support students in revisiting content in a fun and low-pressure way, while also giving teachers a clearer view of student performance.
+Eureka! is designed to support students in revisiting content in a fun and low-pressure way, while also giving teachers a clearer view of student performance.

 ## Problem Statement